robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/setup.md

 Placeholder for the *simple proxy* part.
 Required if running remotely via `SSH`.

-The one we have used is (this one)[https://github.com/jthomperoo/simple-proxy].
+The one we have used is [this one](https://github.com/jthomperoo/simple-proxy).
 From your machine (reminder: we used virtual machines with Fedora40), install the bin version you need based on your machine distribution.
-In order to do that, choose from this (page)[https://github.com/jthomperoo/simple-proxy/releases] the version you need, by simply copying the link adress.
+In order to do that, choose from this [page](https://github.com/jthomperoo/simple-proxy/releases) the version you need, by simply copying the link adress.
 Go to the terminal and run:

 ```